mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * `Player.CanBuyItem` removed, use `Player.CanAfford` instead.
 Note that the method will no longer mistakenly attempt to consume custom currencies.
 * `Player.rocketDamage` -> `Player.specialistDamage`
 * `AmmoID.Sets.IsRocket` -> `AmmoID.Sets.IsSpecialist`
+* `ModPrefix.GetTooltipLines` added.
+Some modders might want to move prefix specific tooltip lines from `GlobalItem.ModifyTooltips` to it for better code maintainability.

 ## Big change concepts